Broadcom (AVGO)

 14. Is Now The Time To Buy Broadcom?

-Broadcom is an amazing business ranking highly on our list.
-First, the company’s revenue growth was exceptional over the last five years, and analysts believe it can continue growing at these levels.
+Broadcom is a cream-of-the-crop semiconductor company.
+To begin with, its revenue growth was exceptional over the last five years, and its growth over the next 12 months is expected to accelerate.
 And while its cash profitability fell over the last five years, its admirable gross margins indicate robust pricing power.
 On top of that, Broadcom’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.